maryammouzarani2024/PwnzzAI/README.md

 ## About

-Pwnzza Shop is a deliberately vulnerable Large Language Model application.
+PwnzzAI Shop is a deliberately vulnerable Large Language Model application.
 This is an educational Flask web application demonstrating various LLM security vulnerabilities based on OWASP Top 10 for LLMs through an interactive pizza shop.

 ## Setup Instructions